charlesrosenbauer/Microarchitecture-and-You/text/Memory/stacksandheaps.md

 ![Call Stacks](../../images/stacklayout.jpg)

 The *stack pointer* (often abbreviated SP) is normally stored in a dedicated CPU register and stores a pointer to the top of the stack (represented by the arrow in the diagram).
-When a *stack frame* needs to be added, the number of bytes in the stack frame is added to *SP* (or subtracted to be more accurate, though that will be covered later), thus creating a new stack pointer.
+When a *stack frame* needs to be added, the number of bytes in the stack frame is added to *SP* (or subtracted, as many systems actually have the *call stack* grow *downward*), thus creating a new stack pointer.
 The current *stack frame* is placed in the space between the new and old *stack pointers*.
 Included in the *stack frame* is the old value of *SP* and the old *instruction pointer* (IP), which will both be reset when the function returns.

 The top example in the diagram shows an empty portion of the stack.